Firstp1ck/UsrGrp-Manager-TUI/README.md

 - Linux/BSD only. macOS behavior may differ (Directory Services).
 - Write actions call system tools and require appropriate privileges (root or sudo): `usermod`, `gpasswd`, `groupadd`, `groupdel`, `useradd`, `userdel`, `chpasswd`, `chage`.
 - User deletion is implemented with confirmation and optional home removal.

+- Some account fields (password status, last change/expiry) rely on best‑effort reads of `/etc/shadow`; these may be unavailable without sufficient privileges.
+- SSH key counting and process counts are best‑effort and can vary across environments.

 ## Tests